sudheernambiar/onprem-kubernetes-multimaster-ansible_deploy/README.md

 Above file contains needed environmental files and make sure you have changed the network interface name as ens33/ens192 in the vars/ directory for each files.
 ## Execution steps
 Create another jump server with needed packages like kubectl, ansible and general packages.
+Clone all this repository to a local location.
 Simple 5 machine setup is ./deploy, thats it.
 It will slowly create machines configurations and installations as per this script.

 Copy the file contents of kconf/admin.conf to ~/.kube/config and add the VIP to the hosts file with the hostname and the IP of the VIP as mentioned in config file.